ironhack-dev-squad-107/lab-javascript-advanced-algorithms/README.md

 # JS | Advanced Algorithms

+## Learning Goals

+In this exercise, you will be able to:

+- Use data structures to organize your application information
+- Learn how to model real-life situations and objects into proper data structures

 ## Data Structures

-A [data structure](https://en.wikipedia.org/wiki/Data_structure) is a particular way to organize your dataa in the computer so it can be used efficiently.
-They can implement one or more [abstract data types](https://en.wikipedia.org/wiki/Abstract_data_type), which specify the operations that can be performed over a data structure.
+A [data structure](https://en.wikipedia.org/wiki/Data_structure) is a particular way to organize your data in the computer so it can be used efficiently.
+One or more [abstract data types](https://en.wikipedia.org/wiki/Abstract_data_type) can be implemented and they specify the operations that can be performed over a data structure.

 In this exercise we will implement two different abstract data types that are very common: `stacks` and `queues`.
 Let's see what both data structures to understand how they work.